XxHyde840xX/AnimaObeliskRTXS/README.md

 # AnimaObeliskRTXS
-Standalone Retexture of the Anima Obelisk - Needs Testing!
+Standalone Retexture of the Anima Obelisk